 R-Value is a measure of thermal resistance, or the reciprocal of thermal conductance (otherwise known as the heat transfer coefficient).
 In normal human terms, R-Value tells us how well a specific material prevents the transfer of heat.
 R-value is a function of the thickness and the thermal conductivity value (k) of a material.
 In order to the determine the R-Value of an item, like a sleeping mat, we need to know the k value of the material that it is made of.
 Alternatively, a sleeping mat can be tested for in a lab.

-Frustratingly, there is no one way to test R-value and so the results can vary.
+Frustratingly, there is no one way to test R-value and so the results can vary (although this may change).
 Some companies actually bother to test the mats, while others just estimate.
 Some use the hot plate test, while other use the cold room test.
-Usually if a mat is tested in lab conditions, it should be pretty accurate.
+Usually, if a mat is tested in lab conditions, it should be pretty accurate.

 R-Value in the Real World

 The big problem with R-value testing is that it is done in a lab, where wind, sleeping position, your latest meal or even condensation aren't factored in.
 Side sleepers tend to get less R-Value from their mattress; having a higher body mass (aka, being heavy) reduces the mat's thickness and so its R-Value.

 Before relying on your new mat to keep you warm in any conditions, test it closer to home with your full setup to see how it functions.
 You might be a cold sleeper...

 The bottom line for R-Value on a mattress is: the higher the number, the more insulating it is.
 The recommended R-Values for different seasons are as follows (for the average person):

 - Summer - 1 to 2 R-value